splunk/observability-workshop/docs/dashboards/filtering.md

 ![Signal](../images/dashboards/plot-editor.png)

-You should now have a familair line chart. please switch the time to 15 mins.
+You should now have a familiar line chart.
+Please switch the time to 15 mins.

 ![Signal](../images/dashboards/M-Filter-10.png)